Huawei123r/my_first_monad_project/dev_journal.md

 ---
-**Journal Entry: MyFirstNFT (Core Token Standard)**
+**Journal Entry: MyFirstToken (Core Token Standard)**

-* **Project Name:** MyFirstNFT
+* **Project Name:** MyFirstToken
 * **Category:** Core Token Standard
 * **Network:** Monad Testnet
-* **Deployment Timestamp:** June 29, 2025, 03:00:00 PM UTC
+* **Deployment Timestamp:** June 29, 2025, 03:05:00 PM UTC
-* **Contract Addresses:** 0x931911536239a641d04bc4C4cc5D589EC26304B6
+* **Contract Addresses:** 0x9Eb4d5A6eD8199751c730Bd653CC3C21760C152b
 * **Verification Status:** Verification Failed (The deployed and recompiled bytecode don't match, and error decoding response body from Sourcify API.)
-* **Purpose:** This project demonstrates the deployment and basic interaction with an ERC-721 compliant Non-Fungible Token (NFT) contract.
-It showcases how to create a unique digital asset on the Monad Testnet, with ownership managed by the contract deployer.
+* **Purpose:** This project demonstrates the deployment and basic interaction with an ERC-20 compliant Fungible Token contract.
+It showcases how to create a transferable digital currency on the Monad Testnet, with initial supply minted to the deployer and a function for the owner to mint additional tokens.
 * **Key Functions Demonstrated:**
-    * `constructor()`: Initializes the ERC-721 contract with a name ("MyFirstNFT") and symbol ("MFN").
+    * `constructor(uint256 initialSupply)`: Initializes the ERC-20 contract with a name ("MyFirstToken") and symbol ("MFT"), and mints the `initialSupply` to the deployer.
-    * `safeMint(address to)`: Allows the contract owner to mint a new NFT and assign it to a specified recipient address.
-It uses OpenZeppelin's `Counters` library to manage unique token IDs.
+    * `mint(address to, uint256 amount)`: Allows the contract owner to mint new tokens and assign them to a specified recipient address.
+    * `transfer(address to, uint256 amount)`: Standard ERC-20 function allowing token holders to transfer tokens to another address.
+    * `balanceOf(address account)`: Standard ERC-20 function to query the balance of a given address.
+    * `totalSupply()`: Standard ERC-20 function to query the total supply of tokens.
 * **Associated Components:**
-    * **Frontend (HTML/JS):** A simple HTML page (`index.html`) that allows users to connect their MetaMask wallet, view the NFT contract's name and symbol, and mint new NFTs by providing a recipient address.
+    * **Frontend (HTML/JS):** A simple HTML page (`index_token.html`) that allows users to connect their MetaMask wallet, view the token contract's name, symbol, total supply, and their own balance.
+It also provides interfaces to mint new tokens (owner only) and transfer tokens to other addresses.
 It uses Ethers.js for Web3 interaction.
-    * **Off-chain Script (Python):** A Python script (`mint_nft.py`) using `web3.py` to programmatically connect to the Monad Testnet, retrieve contract details (name, symbol), and mint an NFT to a specified address.
-This demonstrates off-chain interaction with the deployed smart contract.
+    * **Off-chain Script (Python):** A Python script (`interact_token.py`) using `web3.py` to programmatically connect to the Monad Testnet, retrieve contract details (name, symbol, total supply), check the owner's balance, mint new tokens, and transfer tokens.
+This demonstrates comprehensive off-chain interaction with the deployed ERC-20 smart contract.
-* **How it was made:** The smart contract (`MyFirstNFT.sol`) was written in Solidity, inheriting from OpenZeppelin's `ERC721` and `Ownable` contracts for standard compliance and access control.
+* **How it was made:** The smart contract (`MyFirstToken.sol`) was written in Solidity, inheriting from OpenZeppelin's `ERC20` and `Ownable` contracts for standard compliance and access control.
 It was compiled and deployed to the Monad Testnet using Hardhat.
-The deployment script (`scripts/deploy_nft.js`) was modified to correctly deploy the contract.
-Foundry's `forge verify-contract` was used to attempt verification on Sourcify, though it encountered issues.
-A basic HTML/JavaScript frontend (`index.html`) was created to provide a user interface for interaction, and a Python script (`mint_nft.py`) was developed for off-chain programmatic interaction.
+The deployment script (`scripts/deploy_token.js`) handles the initial supply.
+Foundry's `forge verify-contract` was used to attempt verification on Sourcify, encountering similar issues as the previous project.
+A basic HTML/JavaScript frontend (`index_token.html`) was created for user interaction, and a Python script (`interact_token.py`) was developed for off-chain programmatic interaction.
-* **Creative Decisions:** The project was kept simple to focus on the core concepts of ERC-721 NFT creation and basic interaction.
-The `safeMint` function was restricted to `onlyOwner` to illustrate a common access control pattern for initial NFT minting.
-The frontend and off-chain script were designed to be minimal but functional, demonstrating how to connect to the blockchain, read contract data, and send transactions.
-The use of OpenZeppelin contracts ensures adherence to best practices and security standards.
+* **Creative Decisions:** This project expands on the basic token concept by adding a `mint` function for the owner, demonstrating a common pattern for managing token supply.
+The frontend provides both minting and transferring functionalities, offering a more complete user experience for an ERC-20 token.
+The Python script covers reading various token properties and executing both minting and transfer transactions, showcasing a broader range of off-chain interactions.

 ---